 45ml (3 Tblsps) olive oil; 3 (600g) medium onions, chopped; 5ml (1 tsp) garlic, finely chopped; 15ml (1 Tblsp) tomato paste; 15ml

 (1 Tblsp) paprika; 2.5ml (½ tsp) ground cumin; 2.5ml (½ tsp) marjoram; 2.5ml (½ tsp) thyme ; 2.5ml (½ tsp) cayenne pepper (optional); 250g boneless, cubed beef; 60ml (¼ cup) red wine; 1L (4 cups) warm beef stock; 3 (660g) medium potatoes, peeled and diced; salt and pepper

-Sour cream; chopped chives; crusty bread
+To serve: sour cream; chopped chives; crusty bread

 Heat the oil in a large, heavy based pot over medium heat.
 Add onions and garlic and sauté until tender for 8 to 10 minutes.
 Stir in tomato paste, paprika, cumin, marjoram, thyme and cayenne pepper.
-Add beef and fry, for 5 minutes.
+Add beef and fry for 5 minutes.
 Stir in red wine and simmer for 5 minutes.
 Add stock, cover and cook for 40 minutes.

 Add potatoes and simmer for a further 30 minutes until potatoes and meat are fork-tender.

 Season the soup to taste, ladle into bowls and top each portion with a dollop of sour cream.
 Sprinkle some chives on top and serve with freshly baked bread.